 The economics and accounting department strongly encourages students to participate in the Washington Semester Program but reminds interested students of the importance of planning ahead.

 Contact your academic advisor to plan your course of study.
-You may also contact the department chair, Robert Baumann, if you have any questions about department policy.
+You may also contact the department chair, Melissa Boyle, if you have any questions about department policy.

 Omicron Delta Epsilon is the international honor society for economics.
 Members receive The American Economist, a well-regarded economics journal.

 To be considered for Omicron Delta Epsilon, you must:

 - Have completed Econ 255 (Microeconomics) and Econ 256 (Macroeconomics) at Holy Cross

 - Have a combined GPA in all economics courses of at least 3.5 and an overall Holy Cross GPA of 3.0

 - Print out and fill out the application form (PDF)

 - Notes: The "Chapter name" is Zeta.
 Leave "Initiation date" blank.